bhauman/figwheel-main/docs/reloadable_code.md

 ## Load Time Side Effects

 Load time side-effects are the side-effects that change the state of our JavaScript environment when a file is loaded.
-As an example if we defined a bunch of functions in a file, when the file is reloaded, it will be changing the state by re-defining all of the functions that are already present in the same namespace in the JavaScript environment.
-That is a side-effect of loading the file but it is benign, as this is a state change that we want.
+As an illustration: when a file with code in it is loaded, it will be changing the state by importing that code into the environment.
+That is a side-effect of loading the file but it is exactly the side effect we want when we load a file.

-If you are mutating the [DOM][DOM] or your program state at the top-level of your file so that these state changes will occur when the file is loaded, we are going to have to put some thought into how we can safely make these things happen so that we can preserve the state of our running program.
-We want the state of our program to survive the reloading our files.
+If you are mutating the [DOM][DOM] or your program state at the top-level of your file so that these state changes will occur when the file is loaded, we are going to have to put some thought into how we can safely make these things happen so that we can protect the state of our running program.

 Reloadable code is code who's **load time side-effects** will not interact with our running program in a destructive way.